What Is the Minimum Architecture for Prolepsis? Early Irrevocable Commitment Across Tasks in Small Transformers: Related work

 \section{Related work}

 \paragraph{Planning in neural networks.} \citet{taufeeque2024planning} identified ``path channels'' in a recurrent network trained to play Sokoban; \citet{taufeeque2025path} extended this to plan extension kernels.
-Both study networks \emph{trained for planning}. \citet{lehnert2024beyond} trained transformers on A* search traces. \citet{zhixuan2025planning} evaluated planning theory of mind behaviorally.
-None localizes a planning circuit inside a pretrained language model. \citet{lindsey2025biology} were the first to do so on a proprietary model; we provide the first independent replication on open models.
+Both study networks \emph{trained for planning}. \citet{lehnert2024beyond} trained transformers on A* search traces. \citet{moore2025planning} evaluated planning theory of mind behaviorally.
+None localizes a planning circuit inside a pretrained language model. \citet{lindsey2025biology} were the first to do so on a proprietary model; we provide an independent replication on open models.
+Concurrently, \citet{hanna2026latent} reproduce rhyme planning on Qwen3 models with CLTs and argue that latent planning emerges with scale, and \citet{maar2026plan} shift rhyming behavior with contrastive steering vectors at the behavioral level.

 \paragraph{Factual recall and knowledge localization.} Factual associations are localized in MLP layers \citep{meng2022locating,dai2022knowledge} and follow a pipeline of attribute extraction and subject enrichment \citep{geva2023dissecting}.
 We extend this by showing that factual recall and planning use fundamentally different computational substrates within the same model: residual stream directions vs.\ sparse features and attention routing.